Brush Farm

-Brush Farm is a heritage-listed former farm, residence and vineyard and now tourist attraction, community facility, exhibition venue and meeting venue at Marsden Road, Eastwood of the City of Ryde local government area of New South Wales, Australia.
+Brush Farm is a heritage-listed former farm, residence and vineyard and now tourist attraction, community facility, exhibition venue and meeting venue at Marsden Road, Eastwood, New South Wales, a suburb of Sydney, Australia.
 It was built from 1794 to 1894.
 It is also known as Home for Boys, Eastwood Home for Mothers and Babies and Brush Farm Home for Mentally Deficient Children, and Brush Farm Girls' Home.
 The property is owned by City of Ryde.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Early European accounts of settlement in the Ryde area would indicate that the area on the northern side of the Parramatta River extending from Sydney Cove to Parramatta was that of the Wallumedegal, the territory of the Wallumede people, with the Aboriginal name Wallumetta.
 The Wallumedegal clan is thought to have been a clan of the Dharug speaking area.
 The Ryde area was highly suitable for farming and orchards, and early grants to marines were given by Governor Phillip to encourage agriculture.
 The military association with the area prompted Phillip to name it "Field of Mars", a reference to the Roman God of war.

 In 1792 land in the area was granted to eight marines; two of the grants were in the modern area of Ryde.
 Isaac Archer and John Colethread each received 80 acre of land on the site of the present Ryde-Parramatta Golf Links, now in West Ryde.
 Later in 1792, in the Eastern Farms area, twelve grants, most of them about 30 acre, were made to convicts.
 Much later these farms were bought by John Macarthur, Gregory Blaxland and the Reverend Samuel Marsden.
 The district remained an important orchard area throughout the 19th century.

-Brush Farm was part of a land grant made in 1794 (in two adjoining lots, one (north) to Zadoc Pettit, the other (south) to Thomas Bride, both privates in the NSW Corps) which was acquired by William Cox in 1801-3, adding them to adjoining property to consolidate his land holdings an estate of over 500 acre, named Brush Farm.
+Brush Farm was part of a land grant made in 1794 (in two adjoining lots, one (north) to Zadoc Pettit, the other (south) to Thomas Bride, both privates in the NSW Corps) which was acquired by William Cox in 1801–3, adding them to adjoining property to consolidate his land holdings an estate of over 500 acre, named Brush Farm.
 Misuse of regimental funds saw Cox deported to England and his estate transferred to a number of prominent local citizens who acted as Cox's trustees and administered the sale of his property.